 Late last month, the Argentine government approved legislation pardoning tax dodgers who invest their undeclared foreign currency holdings in the construction, oil and gas industries.
 The amnesty will allow the investors to buy dollar bonds.

-This page estimates the historical blue rate (i.e. USD black market) against the official dollar rate over the last two years.
+estimates the historical blue rate (i.e. USD black market) against the official dollar rate over the last two years.